Category: Foot & Ankle Pain

 How long does a typical ankle sprain take to heal?

-Many mild sprains improve over 1–3 weeks.
+Many mild ankle sprains improve significantly within 1–3 weeks.
 Moderate sprains often take 3–6+ weeks.
-More severe or unstable sprains can take 8–12+ weeks and benefit from structured rehab.
+Severe sprains, high ankle sprains, unstable ankles, or repeat sprains can take 8–12+ weeks and usually need structured rehab.

 Is swelling and bruising normal after an ankle sprain?

-When can I return to running or sports?
+When can I return to sports after an ankle sprain?